Here are some great wedding venues in town:

 •The Common Man

-- Have had the pleasure of being the JP for just one ceremony here.
+- Have had the pleasure of being the Justice of the Peace for just one ceremony here.
 It was in a smallish, very rustic room.
 The staff were very accommodating.
 As I recall, it was a Christian ceremony that featured the Lord's Prayer.
 I'm not sure if they have a room for a larger wedding, and I can't speak for other Common Man Restaurants in the area but, certainly, if you're having a small ceremony, and you're looking for rustic, the Common Man in Windham is a very nice venue.

 Here are links to the town clerk and information on obtaining your marriage license in Windham...